Why freelance finances feel like feast or famine

 IR35: relevant if you also contract

 If some or all of your work involves longer engagements through an agency or directly for a client's business — rather than short, discrete freelance projects for multiple clients — it's worth understanding IR35, the rules that determine whether that engagement should be treated as employment for tax purposes rather than genuine self-employment.
 The distinction usually comes down to things like how much control the client has over how, when and where you work, whether you can send someone else to do the work in your place, and whether you carry genuine business risk.
 Getting this wrong in either direction has real financial consequences, so if a chunk of your work looks more like a long-term placement than a freelance project, it's worth getting a proper read on your status rather than assuming.
+Note that IR35 bites on limited company and partnership engagements — a straightforward sole trader is outside its scope, though the client can still carry a liability if they have treated an employee as self-employed.
+Our explainer on inside and outside IR35 sets out what the three main tests actually look at.

 Where Buzz fits in